 Why people think manufacturing is an outdated business will be beyond me.
 3D printing, the Internet of Things, and robots have been impacting the supply chain for decades, and it’s the rest of the world that is just catching up.
 So imagine how things the industry is developing now, from materials to hardware, will affect the world in 50 years.

 As an industry, manufacturing has always found a way to innovate and push technological boundaries, and our breakthroughs change the landscape for companies, countries and economies worldwide.
 It has become clear to me that if you want to know the trends of the future, you should start by taking a look at what the manufacturing industry is developing today.

 Being “Made In America” Is A Real Possibility

 Growing up, my parents lamented the death of American manufacturing.
 They were upset that over 90% of the products they bought were from overseas.
 But since I started working in supply chain, they have been delighted to hear about how hard North America is pushing to restore the business that once made it great.

 Companies like Walmart have pledged to support American manufacturing, and the benefits of reshoring are impossible to ignore.
 There is still a long way to go, but the Made In America movement is real, impactful, and making a difference for many in North America.

 Education Is Shaping The Future Of Supply Chain

-Since the day I began, I have heard people talk about the skills gap and talent shortage for industrial positions.
+Since the day I began working in manufacturing, I have heard people talk about the skills gap and talent shortage for industrial positions.
 But the amount of resources going into STEM initiatives will produce engineers in no time.

 The resurgence of STEM toys are teaching children and adults alike, which will help build a foundation of future workers with the right skills and knowledge.
 In addition, there are ever-expanding career options, ranging from purchasing to product design to executives, which will allow more people, from more diverse career and educational backgrounds, to join the workforce.